davidbarone/python-puzzles/disorderly-escape/README.md

 ### Group Theory

-The area of mathematics is known as 'Group Theory' (https://en.wikipedia.org/wiki/Group_theory).
+The area of mathematics useful to us here is known as 'Group Theory' (https://en.wikipedia.org/wiki/Group_theory).
 As usual, with most things mathematical, there are a number of definitions and symbols which are required to be understood first.
 A good summary of all the mathematical notation can be found at:

 https://en.wikipedia.org/wiki/List_of_mathematical_symbols_by_subject